Philadelphia Truck Accident Attorney

 - Driver Fatigue

 Despite changes and improvements within the industry, there is no accounting for adverse weather conditions being the cause of an accident.
 Nearly 14% of all fatal and nonfatal crashes involving large trucks occurred during inclement weather, particularly rain.
-Trucking related injuries to motorists include, internal bleeding, broken bones, head and neck trauma, scars and disfigurement, and many more.
+Trucking-related injuries to motorists include internal bleeding, broken bones, head and neck injuries, scars and disfigurement, and many more.
 The compounding medical bills from a trucking accident alone can be overwhelming.
-That is why finding an experienced Philadelphia truck accident lawyer quickly after the accident is vital to help get you and your family back to where you were before the injury occurred.
+That is why finding a Philadephia personal injury lawyer experienced in truck accidents is vital to help get you and your family back to where you were before the injury occurred.

-- Keep in mind that a fully loaded tractor-trailer requires approximately twice the distance to stop than that of a passenger vehicle & trucks with overloaded cargo could pose a further threat
+- Keep in mind that a fully loaded tractor-trailer requires approximately twice the distance to stop than that of a passenger vehicle and trucks with overloaded cargo could pose a further threat

 - When it comes to trucks, the bigger the truck the bigger the blind spot.